 7) Bake Something Delicious

-Living greener this winter is not only morally comforting and great for your monthly bank balance, it can also be a lot of fun.
+Living greener this winter is not only morally comforting and great for your monthly bank balance, but it can also be a lot of fun.
 Soon you can be relaxing with your family in front of a roaring fire sharing a pan of freshly baked cookies.